-1. Use of Proceeds.
+3.1.
+Use of Proceeds.

-a.
-If the project(s) to be financed with the proceeds of the securities will be funded with multiple sources of funds, the District will adopt an accounting methodology that:

-• maintains each source of funding separately and monitors the actual expenditure of proceeds of the securities;

-\blacklozenge commingles the proceeds and monitors the expenditures on a first in, first out basis; or b.
-Records of expenditures (timing of expenditure and object code) of the proceeds of securities will be maintained by the Superintendent.

-• provides for the expenditure of funds received from multiple sources on a proportionate basis.
+If the project(s) to be financed with the proceeds of the securities will be funded with multiple sources of funds, the District will adopt an accounting methodology that either (1) maintains each source of funding separately and monitors the actual expenditure of proceeds of the securities; (2) commingles the proceeds and monitors the expenditures on a first in, first out basis; or (3) provides for the expenditure of funds received from multiple sources on a proportionate basis.

-c.
-Records of investments and interest earnings on the proceeds of securities will be maintained by the Superintendent.
-Such records should include the amount of each investment, the date each investment is made, the date each investment matures and if sold prior to maturity, its sale date, and its interest rate and/or yield.
-Interest earnings on proceeds will be deposited in the fund in which the proceeds of the securities were deposited (if not, then the plan for use of interest earnings will be discussed with the District's bond counsel).

-d.
-Records of interest earnings on reserve funds maintained for the securities.
+The Superintendent will maintain records of all expenditures (timing of expenditure and object code) of the proceeds of securities as well as records of investments and interest earnings on the proceeds of securities.
+Such records shall include the amount of each investment, the date each investment is made, the date each investment matures and if sold prior to maturity, its sale date, and its interest rate and/or yield.
+All interest earnings on proceeds will be deposited in the fund in which the proceeds of the securities were deposited and the Superintendent will maintain a record of interest earnings on reserve funds maintained for the securities.